futel/asteriskserver/README-twilio.md

 # Set up twilio configuration for Asterisk server

-Twilio connects the Asterisk server to the PSTN for some incoming and outgoing calls.
+This usage of Twilio connects the Asterisk server to the PSTN for some incoming and outgoing calls.

 ## elastic sip trunking - credential lists